-The melting of winter snow along with the new spring rains can create serious flooding and disastrous effects from the devastation caused by flood waters.
+The melting of snow along with spring rain can create serious flooding and devastating effects caused by flood waters.
 Forecasting possible flooding, and warning residents along the Mississippi and Carp Rivers and their tributaries of the danger, are key responsibilities of Mississippi Valley Conservation Authority (MVCA).
 Here are some areas which are particularly prone to flooding:

 - several buildings are located within the natural floodplain of the Clyde River

 - the main street bridge does not have the capacity to pass spring flow discharge therefore causing a backwater effect

 - there is minimal storage available on the Clyde River to reduce spring flow magnitudes

 Clyde River from Cedardale to Lanark

 A small cottage community located on the Clyde River approximately 15 kilometres north of the former Village of Lanark, Cedardale is becoming a year round residential area.
 Most of the residences within the floodplain have been removed by MVCA, however, it still has the potential for flooding problems from a Class 3 or greater flood.

 Crotch Lake to Dalhousie Lake